National Art Library: Artists' books

 Because the NAL has a focus on the book as art and object, it has a large collection of artist's books housed primarily in Special Collections.
 The collection contains items documenting the history of artist's books, including the early livres d'artistes as well as contemporary and experimental book objects.
 The NAL artists' book collection is one of its greatest strengths, and includes the first artists' book Ambroise Vollard published.
 The collection also contains books created by artists such as Sol Lewitt, Ed Ruscha, Édouard Manet, and David Hockney.
-This section of the collections experienced a boom in the 1980s and 1990s, when many contemporary works were collected by artists of various levels of popularity by former Chief Librarian Jan an der Wateren.
+This section of the collections experienced a boom in the 1980s and 1990s, when many contemporary works were collected by artists of various levels of popularity by former Chief Librarian Jan van der Wateren.

 Although the collection of artist's books has slowed to allow funds to be used more broadly among the collections, there is still considerable collecting done of individual book objects.
 Artists represented in the collection also have information files in the library, which include ephemera and information about the artists and their works, even when individual works have not been collected, and some artists' information files have been created even when the library has not been able to collect any works by a particular artist.